eandrejko/random-forests-clj/README.md

     ;; target is in the last position
     (def examples (list ["M" "<25" 1] ["M" "<40" 0] ["F" "<35" 1] ["F" "<30" 1]))

-    ;; features can be continuous, categorical or text (def features (set (list (feature 0 :categorical) (feature 1 :categorical))))
+    ;; features can be :continuous, :categorical or :text (def features (set (list (feature 0 :categorical) (feature 1 :categorical))))

     ;; return a lazy sequence of decision trees with: